 The OOSGG is responsible for its own Information and Communication Technology (ICT) environment and sets out to provide a mostly in-house ICT system that is focused on providing core ICT functions to staff while ensuring reliability, timeliness, control and management of associated risks.
-While some components are outsourced or managed by third parties the OOSGG maintains control over them.
-The OOSGG's ICT resources are focused on core infrastructure that gives the greatest benefit to operational outcomes.
+While some components are outsourced or managed by third parties, the OOSGG maintains control over them.
+The OOSGG's ICT framework and resources are managed under the direction of the Management Committee through the Information Technology Sub-Committee (ITSC).

 The OOSGG's approach to ICT innovation is to look for opportunities that can maximise benefit within available resources.
-This usually means that the Office looks for technology that has matured and become affordable due to time in the market and economies of scale, rather than implementing or experimenting with the latest technology.
+This usually means the Office looks for technology that has matured and become more affordable (due to time in the market and economies of scale) rather than implementing or experimenting with the latest technology.

-Results from benchmarking indicate that the Office's ICT function is very efficient with total annual expenditure only around 40% of comparable agencies and with per head ICT costs around 50% less.
+Results from benchmarking indicate that the Office's ICT function is very efficient, with total annual expenditure around 40 per cent of that of comparable agencies, and per head ICT costs around 50 per cent less.

-The OOSGG has just implemented a significant upgrade to its information and records management arrangements.
-The upgrade involved the introduction of an Electronic Documents and Records Management System together with a redeveloped policy and procedural framework.
+The OOSGG has recently implemented a significant upgrade to its information and records management arrangements, including the introduction of an Electronic Documents and Records Management System and a redeveloped policy and procedural framework.
 The new framework features an OOSGG-specific Records Authority that was developed in collaboration with the National Archives of Australia.
-The new arrangements provide the basis for improvements in business processes in the OOSGG and ensure ongoing compliance with our legislative and government policy requirements, such as the Digital Continuity 2020 policy.
+The new arrangements provide the basis for improvements in business processes and ensure the OOSGG's ongoing compliance with legislative and government policy requirements, such as the Digital Continuity 2020 policy.

-The OOSGG is a non-corporate Government agency and is therefore required to meet the whole of government security polices set out in the Australian Signals Directorate Information Security Manual as well as the Protective Security Policy Framework.
+As a non-corporate Government agency, the OOSGG is required to meet the whole-of-government security polices set out in the Australian Signals Directorate Information Security Manual as well as the Protective Security Policy Framework.